modir/using-laminas-framework-book/version2/docs/index.md

 practices and common design patterns inspired by the evolution of the web development industry.
 This includes the *Model-View-Controller* pattern allowing an application's code to be organized in a consistent and standard way.

+The Laminas Framework started as Zend Framework.
+After Zend Framework version 3 it got renamed to Laminas.

+## About this Book

 This book is not only about Laminas Framework, but also about closely related libraries.
 Although Laminas Framework has a dedicated component for accessing the database, in this book we use a third-party library called Doctrine ORM which is a de-facto standard object-oriented way to perform database management.
 In the sample applications we will create in chapters of this book, Twitter Bootstrap CSS Framework is used to produce nicely styled and laid out web pages.

+This book was initially written by Oleg Krivtsov as a Zend 3 book.
+As nobody took care of it Raffael Luthiger took over and rewrote it as a Laminas book.

 ## Intended Audience